 - We got tumbld by Wil Wheaton!

 - Two new Pinterest pages: pinkwashing and sexy what!?, a collection of totally random stuff being advertised as weirdly and unnecessarily sexual.

 - Our social media accounts continue to grow like weeds: thanks to the 74,000 of you on facebook, 23,000 on tumblr, 22,000 on twitter, and 14,000 on pinterest.
 We do have fun and learn stuff, too!

 Here’s to another year!
-(Sorry about the spider.)Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+(Sorry about the spider.)Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.